Connecticut Route 4: History

 Most of modern Route 4 was first improved as portions of various turnpikes in the 19th century.
 The section of modern Route 4 between Sharon and Cornwall Bridge was the Sharon and Cornwall Turnpike; from Cornwall Hollow to Torrington, it was part of the Goshen and Sharon Turnpike (which used West Cornwall Road and Route 128 between Sharon and Cornwall Hollow); the portion between Harwinton to Burlington was the eastern half of the Litchfield and Harwinton Turnpike (the western half is Route 118); and the portion from Farmington to West Hartford was part of the Farmington and Bristol Turnpike (which used George Washington Turnpike and Red Oak Hill Road between Burlington center and Route 10).

 The road between Cornwall Bridge through Torrington to Collinsville in Canton (part of the Goshen and Sharon Turnpike and the Torrington Turnpike) was designated as State Highway 123 in 1922.
 The road from Collinsville to Farmington center was designated as State Highway 138 at the same time.
 Route 4 was created in 1932 from these two state highways, running as a continuation of old New York State Route 361 from Amenia, New York to Farmington at Route 10.
-In the Torrington area, Route 4 originally ran further north than it does today, along the current alignment of U.S. Route 202 from Torrington to Collinsville, then southward along modern Route 179 to Unionville, where it continued east on its current alignment.
+In the Torrington area, Route 4 originally ran further north than it does today, along the current alignment of Route 202 from Torrington to Collinsville, then southward along modern Route 179 to Unionville, where it continued east on its current alignment.
 Route 4 was relocated in 1963 to its present-day route through the area, taking over part of Route 72 and part of Route 116 (now Route 118.

 The Hartford and West Hartford Horse Railroad was incorporated in 1863 to run horsecar service on Farmington Avenue.
 It was later electrified and extended to Unionville as the Farmington Street Railway, following Farmington Avenue except for a small section of private right-of-way in eastern Farmington.
 It was acquired by the New York, New Haven and Hartford Railroad in 1909 and became part of the Connecticut Company Hartford Division in 1910.
 Streetcars on the line were replaced by buses on June 5, 1933.

 The west end was truncated in 1966 to end at Route 41 and the section connecting to the state line was renumbered to Route 361 to match the New York route.
 New York has since turned its Route 361 over to the county.
-In the Hartford area, Farmington Avenue east of Route 10, from Farmington to downtown Hartford, used to be part of the original U.S. Route 6 alignment.
-When US 6 was rerouted in 1956, Farmington Avenue was assigned to an extended Route 4.
+In the Hartford area, Farmington Avenue east of Route 10, from Farmington to Downtown Hartford, used to be part of the original Route 6 alignment.
+When Route 6 was rerouted in 1956, Farmington Avenue was assigned to an extended Route 4.
 The route designation was later truncated to end in West Hartford where state maintenance of the road ended.